philips-software/go-hsdp-api/config/README.md

 # Config
-Many services have specific endpoints per region.
-The config API helps you discover the available services and their settings
+Services have specific endpoints per region.
+Thisconfig API helps you discover the available services and their settings.
+Since the data is machine readable this enables auto configuration of endpoints.

 # Canonical source
 The canonical source for configuration is: https://github.com/philips-software/go-hsdp-api/blob/master/config/hsdp.toml

 # Example
+Determine the IAM base URL of a region and environment

 ```go
 package main